-- Understand what is meant by the fund's natural income and its limitations - Know the definition of sustainable income - The risks in using capital withdrawals to provide a sustainable income - How the probability of find exhaustion can be calculated - Understand the difference between static and dynamic withdrawal strategy - Understand the investment principles including different rebalancing strategies - Understand how to use non pension assets as part of the investment strategy - Know how to produce a tax efficient income - Know the key points that should be discussed at the annual review
+- Know the definition of a safe withdrawal rate. - Understand what is meant by the fund's natural income and its limitations - The risks in using capital withdrawals to provide a sustainable income - How the probability of find exhaustion can be calculated - Understand the difference between static and dynamic withdrawal strategy - Understand the investment principles including different rebalancing strategies - Understand how to use non pension assets as part of the investment strategy - Know how to produce a tax efficient income - Know the key points that should be discussed at the annual review. - Know the FCA's pension investment pathways for non-advised sales.